DataLab12/SOD/README.md

 # SOD
 Small Object Detection feature extractor

-This repository is the implementation of the following two papers:
+This repository is the implementation of the following papers:

 1. [Small Object Difficulty (SOD) Modeling for Objects Detection in Satellite Images](https://ieeexplore.ieee.org/abstract/document/10008383)